 Research, Writing, and Ministry Preparation – RTCH 500

 This course is an introduction to the skills necessary for competent graduate work.
 These skills include theological and professional library competency, the use of electronic research media, the execution of research design, and graduate writing development.
-The course also prepares students for ministry success by equipping them for family and education balance, avoiding burnout, and pursuing intentional spiritual formation.
+This course will also help prepare students for ministry by addressing contemporary issues facing the current culture.

 The student entering a graduate program in Bible, theology, or ministry is not automatically equipped to perform work at the graduate level.
 Preparation and skill development in theological research and writing are necessary to ensure subsequent academic success.
 Learning how to learn strategies enables the novice graduate student and the second-career adult to succeed academically not only in this course but across an entire degree program.
 The graduate theology student learning skill assessment will enable the student to not only survive but thrive to the glory of God.

 Upon successful completion of this course, the student will be able to: